danielcristho/docker-stuff/README.md

 ## Contribution

-If you want to contribute, This repository is in build.
-Feel free to do.
-Please read [contributing guidelines](CONTRIBUTING.md).
+Hi, great to see you.
+Feel free if you want to contribute.
+Please read the [contributing guidelines](CONTRIBUTING.md).